Keio University

 Shinzo wrote as follows:

-Shinzo inherited Fukuzawa's scholarship and business, adored Fukuzawa from the bottom of his heart, and protected the Keio University that Fukuzawa built with his life.
+Shinzo inherited Fukuzawa's scholarship and business, adored Fukuzawa from his heart, and protected the Keio University that Fukuzawa built with his life.
 Yukichi Fukuzawa was Shinzo's lifelong goal.
 Shinzo read Yukichi Fukuzawa's books, spoke Yukichi Fukuzawa's words, and studied diligently to get even a little closer to the Master.
 In other words, Shinzo Koizumi lived his life deeply conscious of Yukichi Fukuzawa.

-he wrote.
+He wrote this.
 This was the original landscape of Shinzo Koizumi's sports, and it might be considered that the image of Yukichi Fukuzawa as an athlete was unconsciously imprinted on him.
 I believe it is not at all wrong to think that "Shinzo Koizumi loved sports because Yukichi Fukuzawa was a person who loved sports."

 Shinzo Koizumi and Tennis

 At that time, the Keio Futsubu School was on Mita Hilltop Square.
-Leaving the house and opening the back gate, he was already on the premises.
-Running up the slope, he was immediately at school.
-Shinzo joined the Tennis Club the year after it was founded.
-"I was the one who put away the nets last when the sun went down, and I was the one who rolled up and removed the frost-protection mats on winter mornings." ("My Residence").
-After all, since his house was just down the cliff from the tennis courts, he stayed on the tennis courts all day practicing.
-"My rise as an athlete was fast.
+If he left home and opened the back gate, he was on the campus.
+If he ran up the slope, he was immediately at school.
+Shinzo joined the Tennis Club the year after its founding.
+"It turned out that I was the one who put away the nets last when the sun went down, and I was the one who rolled up and removed the frost-protection mats on winter mornings." ("My Residence").
+After all, since his house was just down the cliff from the tennis courts, he stayed on the courts all day practicing.
+"My advancement as an athlete was fast.
 In exchange, the practice was unimaginably intense." ("Tennis and I").

 Tennis at that time was soft tennis.
-The pioneer was the Tokyo Higher Normal School ("Koshi," later Tokyo University of Education, now University of Tsukuba), which founded its club in 1886.
+The pioneer was the Tokyo Higher Normal School ("Koshi," later Tokyo University of Education, currently University of Tsukuba), which founded its club in 1886.
 That was 15 years before Keio.
-The Tokyo Higher Commercial School ("Kosho," later Tokyo University of Commerce, now Hitotsubashi University) followed.
+The Tokyo Higher Commercial School ("Kosho," later Tokyo University of Commerce, currently Hitotsubashi University) followed.
 The two schools began dual matches in 1898.
 Keio followed with its club founding in 1901, and Waseda in 1903.
 At the time of founding, the strength of "Koshi" and "Kosho" was overwhelming, and even if a school like Keio applied for a dual match, they were rarely taken seriously.

 As Tennis Club Director